On the curvature of Einstein-Hermitian surfaces: Introduction

+In this paper, we work on some explicit 4-manifolds to understand various notions of curvature.
+We also prove a uniformization theorem for positive bisectional curvature.
+First, let us review some well-known theorems in special cases.

-In particular such a metric has to be Einstein, i.e. of constant Ricci curvature.
-Moreover, a complete K\" ahler manifold of positive constant holomorphic sectional curvature is simply connected by \cite{synge,kobayashi}.
-This means that there is no quotient in the first case.
-Once the constant curvature case has been settled, one immediately wonders what can be said about the non-constant case.
-In this direction, we know that the positive sign uniquely determines the biholomorphism type: \begin{thm}[Frankel conjecture, Siu-Yau Thm 1980] Every compact K\" ahler manifold of positive bisectional holomorphic curvature is biholomorphic to the complex projective space. \end{thm} This theorem does not, however, specify the metric in question.
-Nevertheless, if we in addition assume that the metric is \emph{Einstein}, then the metric is unique, too: \begin{thm}[\cite{berger65,goldbergkobayashi67}] An $n$-dimensional compact connected K\" ahler manifold with an Einstein (or constant scalar curvature) metric of positive holomorphic bisectional curvature is globally isometric to $\mbb{CP}_n$ with the Fubini-Study metric (up to rescaling). \end{thm}
+\begin{thm}[Frankel conjecture, Siu-Yau Thm \cite{SY:1980frankel}] Every compact K\" ahler manifold of positive bisectional holomorphic curvature is biholomorphic to the complex projective space.\end{thm} \ni This theorem does not, however, specify the metric in question.
+Nevertheless, if we in addition assume that the metric is \emph{Einstein}, then the metric is unique, too: \begin{thm}[\cite{berger65,goldbergkobayashi67}] An $n$-dimensional compact connected K\" ahler manifold with an Einstein (or constant scalar curvature) metric of positive holomorphic bisectional curvature is globally isometric to $\mbb{CP} _n$ with the Fubini-Study metric (up to rescaling). \end{thm}

-In this paper, we would like to relax the K\"ahler condition on the metric in Theorem \ref{bgk} to merely being Hermitian in dimension 4.
-In this case, the holonomy is definitely not in $U(2)$, and hence the equation \eqref{bisecexpansion} is no longer valid.
+\ni Our aim here is to relax the K\"ahler condition on the metric in Theorem \ref{bgk} to merely being Hermitian in dimension 4.
+In this case the summation identity is no longer valid.
 Our main theorem is:

 \begin{thm} If $(M,g,J)$ is a compact complex surface together with an Einstein-Hermitian metric of positive holomorphic bisectional curvature, then it is biholomorphically isometric to $(\mbb{CP}_2,g_{FS})$, the complex projective plane with its Fubini-Study metric up to rescaling. \end{thm}